 We're open to submissions from established or emerging authors.

 We consider novels, novellas, short fiction collections, creative non-fiction and all forms of poetry.
 We prefer writing that has a literary flair and content and style that will appeal to a wide audience.
 That includes fantasy and sci-fi.
 We also have a growing list of academic and professional titles.

 Why Does IP Charge an Application Fee?

 We'd prefer not to, but in the current climate, we can no longer afford to cover the high costs of reviewing and assessing unsolicited submissions.
 So we now have an initial reading fee of AU$77.
 Further fees may apply if we judge your work as promising but in need of further development to make it publishable.

 What Kinds of Contracts Does IP Offer?

 We offer royalty contracts where the author is paid a set percentage of the Recommended Retail Price (RRP) of their title or a percentage of Net Revenue, depending on where the title is sold.
 Your percentage compensation will be higher for digital sales if you share in our cost of preparing your title for eBook publication.
-We also offer Assisted Publication through our Digital Publishing Centre, with contracts that offer higher royalties to you in exchange for fees you pay for our services that include assessment, editorial, design, production, marketing and distribution.
+We also offer Assisted Publication to selected authors through our Digital Publishing Centre, with contracts that offer higher royalties in exchange for fees you pay for our services that include assessment, editorial, design, production, marketing and distribution.